 Tesla Annual Service Inspection

-Unlike gasoline cars, Tesla vehicles requires no oil changes, fuel filter, spark plug replacements, or emission checks.
+Unlike gasoline cars, Tesla vehicles require no oil changes, fuel filter, spark plug replacements, or emission checks.
 As an electric car, even brake pad replacements are rare because most braking energy is regeneratively captured by the motor and returned to the battery.
-Our inspections instead focuses on checking wheel alignment and tire condition, replacement parts like key batteries, windshield wiper blades, and software updates.
+Our inspection instead focuses on checking wheel alignment and tire condition, replacement parts like key batteries, windshield wiper blades, and software updates.

 To schedule an annual service inspection, contact your nearest Service Center for an appointment.
 Where possible, we will make a loaner Tesla vehicle available to you while your car is being serviced.

 |Multi point inspection (w/ tire rotation and alignment check)||X||X||X||X|